On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation: Experimental Setup

-The experimental setup for the greedily-trained kMLPs is as follows, kMLP-1 corresponds to a one-hidden-layer kMLP with the first layer consisting of 15 to 150 kernel machines using the same Gaussian kernel ($k(x, y) = e^{-\|x - y\|^2/\sigma^2}$) and the second layer being a single or ten (depending on the number of classes) kernel machines using another Gaussian kernel.
-Note that the Gaussian kernel does not satisfy the condition that the infimum $a$ is attained (see the extra assumptions before Lemma \ref{lemma500}), but for practical purposes, it suffices to set the corresponding entries of the ideal kernel matrix to some small value.
-For all of our experiments, we set $(G^\star)_{mn} = 1$ if $y_m = y_n$ and $0$ otherwise.
+The experimental setup for the greedily-trained kMLPs is as follows, kMLP-1 corresponds to a one-hidden-layer kMLP with the first layer consisting of 15 to 150 kernel machines using the same Gaussian kernel and the second layer being a single or ten (depending on the number of classes) kernel machines using another Gaussian kernel.
 Hyperparameters were selected using the validation set.
 The validation set was then used in final training only for early-stopping based on validation error.
-For the standard MNIST and Fashion-MNIST, the last $5000$ training examples were held out as validation set.
-For other datasets, see \citep{Larochelle07}. $\text{kMLP-1}^{\text{FAST}}$ is the same kMLP for which we accelerated by randomly choosing a fraction of the training set as centers for the second layer after the first had been trained.
+For the standard MNIST and Fashion-MNIST, the last $5000$ training examples were held out as validation set. $\text{kMLP-1}^{\text{FAST}}$ is the same kMLP for which we accelerated by randomly choosing a subset of the training set as centers for the second layer after the first had been trained.
 The kMLP-2 and $\text{kMLP-2}^{\text{FAST}}$ are the two-hidden-layer kMLPs, the second hidden layers of which contained 15 to 150 kernel machines.
-We used Adam \citep{Kingma2014} as the optimization algorithm of the layer-wise scheme.
-Although some of the theoretical results presented earlier in the paper were proved under certain losses, we did not notice a significant performance difference between using $L^1$, $L^2$ and empirical alignment as loss function for the hidden layers.
-And neither was such difference observed between using hinge loss and cross-entropy for the output layer.
-This suggests that these results may be proved in more general settings.
-To make a fair comparison with the NN models, the overall loss functions of all models were chosen to be the cross-entropy loss.
 Settings of all the kMLPs trained with BP can be found in \citep{Zhang2017}.
-Note that because it is extremely time/memory-consuming to train kMLP with BP without any acceleration method, to make training possible, we could only randomly use 10000 examples from the entire training set of 55000 examples as centers for the kMLP-2 (BP) from Table \ref{table2b}.
+Note that because it is extremely time/memory-consuming to train kMLP-2 with BP without any acceleration method, to make training possible, we could only randomly use 10000 examples from the entire training set of 55000 examples as centers for the kMLP-2 (BP) from Table~\ref{table2}.